 Repair iTunes database by restoring iTunes Library from iPod/iPhone/iPad

-iMusic – iTunes Library Rebuilder is a quality and flawless music management tool.
-With this tool, you can easily restore iTunes library from iPod and other iOS device, convenient and awesome.
-If your old iTunes Library file doesn’t contain the latest music, videos or apps you’ve added to iTunes. iMusic allows you to fix damaged iTunes library and restore all your music, playlists and albums, and more.
+iOS Data Transfer is your must-have iOS phone transfer, between iPhone, iPad, and computers.
+With its’ iTunes Library Rebuild feature, you can easily restore the iTunes library from iPod and other iOS devices, convenient and awesome.
+If your old iTunes Library file doesn’t contain the latest music, videos, or apps you’ve added to iTunes.
+And this iTunes library rebuilder allows you to fix damaged iTunes library and restore all your music, playlists and albums, and more.

 To get started, download the free trial version to start restoring your iTunes library.

 Step 1.
-Launch iMusic and connect iPod or iPhone/iPad
+Launch iTunes Rebuilder and connect iPod or iPhone/iPad

 Step 2.
 Rebuild iTunes Library from iPod/iPhone/iPad